 - All funds must be used for purposes related to Weaving the Future.

 - A Final Report that documents the experience funded by the grant.
+The Final Report should be filed within two weeks after the completion of the workshop(s).

 The Grant applicant will be notified no more than a month after the application has been received.